jdlib/JDBX/UserGuide.md

 ## <a name="stmts"></a>1.
 Intro

 JDBX offers an alternative way to execute SQL or DDL commands and read query or update results.
-For that it wraps JDBC statement and result-set classes with an improved API.
+For that it wraps JDBC statement and result-set classes with an own API.
-The starting point of all its operations though is still a `java.sql.Connection` or `javax.sql.DataSource` object.
+Still the starting point of all its operations is a `java.sql.Connection` or `javax.sql.DataSource` object.

-## <a name="stmts"></a>1.
+## <a name="stmts"></a>2.
 Statements

-JDBX provides three alternative statement classes to replace the corresponding JDBC statements classes:
+JDBX provides three alternative statement classes to replace the corresponding JDBC classes:

 JDBC|JDBX|Used to
 ----|----|-------